Our Future Path! A plan for a better world!

 Spread Out the Work

 Let’s say that a company needs 160 hours of a particular type of work done each week.
 Instead of hiring 4 workers that would each work 40 hours per week, they could hire 5 workers who would work just 32 hours per week.
 For the employees, one person would now have a job and the others would have more time off and less stress.
-Of course, their gross pay and benefits may be less, but they would not have to pay as much in taxes, since the government would not need to help support the people who would have otherwise been unemployed.
+Of course, their gross pay and benefits may be less, but they would not have to pay as much in taxes, since the government would not need to help support those individuals who would have otherwise been unemployed.

 Therefore, employers would need to switch to paying their employees at a higher hourly rate and to eliminate the company provided benefits.
 Employees would then use their higher salaries to purchase the benefits that they decided they needed or wanted, which may not be the same benefits that the employer would have provided.
 See more about this in the “Convert Benefits to Wages” topic below.

 By staggering their employee’s work schedules, the employer could still have just 4 workers there at any given time, and still have coverage over the same hours of the day.
-This would also mean that the employer could still have just 4 work stations, so they wouldn’t have much added overhead, but they would now have another person to help contribute their ideas and expertise.
+This would also mean that the employer could still have just 4 workstations, so they wouldn’t have much added overhead, but they would now have another person to help contribute their ideas and expertise.
 In addition, if someone was sick, went on vacation or left the company for another job or for retirement, the other workers would be able to more easily pick up the slack until they were fully staffed again, and do so with far less chance of burning out from the extra work.

 This could work even better for some upper management positions or professions where long hours are sometimes the norm.
 Let’s say a company had a CEO making a million dollars or more a year while working 80 hours per week.
-You could easily split that job between three people each making a quarter million or less a year while only working 30 hours per week.
+You could easily split that job between three people, each making a quarter million or less a year while only working 30 hours per week.

 Convert Benefits to Wages

 It can also be particularly difficult for a job seeker to compare compensation packages when there are big differences in the type, quantity and quality of the benefits offered by different companies.
-Therefore, when deciding what company to work for, many people may base their decision mainly on the wages or salary being offered without fully considering the accompanying benefits.
+Therefore, when deciding what company to work for, many workers may base their decision mainly on the wages or salary being offered without fully considering the accompanying benefits.

-The answer for all of these problems is to get companies out of the business of providing benefits.
+The answer to all these problems is to get companies out of the business of providing benefits.
 Instead, companies should provide an appropriately higher wage or salary and allow their employees to choose and to pay for their own “benefits”.
-At first, companies might simply offer a choice between switching to the higher wage or salary, or keeping the company provided benefits.
+At first, companies might simply offer a choice between switching to a higher wage or salary, or keeping the company provided benefits.
 Eventually, most companies would hopefully get out of the business of providing benefits and everyone could then choose and pay for the exact coverage and types of things (benefits) that they wanted.

 With employees getting higher wages and no benefits, it would be cheaper for many more companies to employ more workers instead of paying a lot of overtime.
 Job seekers would find it easier to compare different compensation packages.
 In addition, the increased competition from many companies offering services that are meant to replace the benefits that were previously provided by the company, could lower the costs of purchasing the things that were offered as benefits.